The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point integrand

 Similar definitions of numerators apply for topologies $I^{db}_{E, i,j}$ and $I^{db}_{F, i}$.

-Finally for the box-triangles $I^{bt}_{A, i,j}$ and $I^{bt}_{B, i}$, we expect their soft-cuts to reproduce the one-loop triangles.
-However this is insufficient to fix the form of their numerators uniquely.
+Finally, for the box-triangles $I^{bt}_{A, i,j}$ and $I^{bt}_{B, i}$, we expect their soft cuts to reproduce the one-loop triangles.
+However, this is insufficient to fix the form of their numerators uniquely.
 We will postpone the determination of $n^{ bt}_{A,i,j}$ and $n^{ bt}_{B,i}$ till the discussion of vanishing collinear soft where they can be fixed.
-For now we will simply assume that their soft-cuts lead to the correct one-loop triangle.
+For now, we will simply assume that their soft-cuts lead to the correct one-loop triangle.

-Since each diagram under the soft cut is matched to the one-loop box and triangle integrals in an one-to-one fashion, the coefficient in front of each integrand uniquely consequently determined by the one-loop amplitude.
+Since each diagram under the soft cut is matched to the one-loop box and triangle integrals in a one-to-one fashion, the coefficient in front of each integrand is uniquely consequently determined by the one-loop amplitude.
 Summing all the soft-channels $i$, $i{+}1$, $i{+}2$, we write down the ``soft'' part of the two-loop integrand:

-where $(-)\mathrm{cyclic}$ indicates that one sums over cyclic permutations with alternating signs.
+where $(-)\mathrm{cyclic}$ indicates that one sum over cyclic permutations with alternating signs.
 From here on we only display numerators of integrals that are not unique.
-For example, there are two numerators for $I^{db}_{D,1,5}$ indicated by $I^{db}_{D,1,5}[n_{b,t}]$, where as the numerator for $I^{db}_{A,1,5}$ is uniquely given in eq.(\ref{NumeratorD}), and we suppress its display.
+For example, there are two numerators for $I^{db}_{D,1,5}$ indicated by $I^{db}_{D,1,5}[n_{b,t}]$, whereas the numerator for $I^{db}_{A,1,5}$ is uniquely given in eq.(\ref{NumeratorD}), and we suppress its display.